RC airplane training methods

 RC airplane flight training is no different and you need to learn to walk before you can run, as they say.
 What's the other one?
 Ah yes, "Slow and steady wins the race".
 How true!

-The beauty is that these days many rc airplanes and aircraft are very user-friendly and there is a huge choice of RTF (Ready To Fly) trainers available to beginners.
-So the chances are that whichever rc airplane training method you decide to go with, your life has already been made easier by the 'flyer-friendliness' of your airplane - so long as you've bought the right type!
+The beauty is that these days many rc airplanes and aircraft are very noob-friendly and there is a huge choice of RTF (Ready To Fly) trainers available to beginners.
+So the chances are that whichever rc airplane training method you decide to go with, your life has already been made easier by the 'flyer-friendliness' of your airplane - so long as you've bought the right type, of course!

 Incidentally, although these rc plane training methods do apply to all rc aircraft types, for the purpose of this page we'll just stick with airplanes.

 So, the 3 main rc airplane training methods described on this page are:

-Without doubt this is the best method of rc airplane flight training, and is the option you should choose if you want to jump in at the deep end with an IC airplane, rather than electric power, and you have no experience whatsoever.
+Without doubt this is the best method of rc airplane flight training, and is the option you should choose if you want to jump in at the deep end with an IC airplane, rather than electric power.

 Getting yourself along to a local rc flying club is a great idea if you want to take the hobby seriously.
-Use the rc airplane club directory of this website to see if there's one close to where you live.
+Use my rc airplane club directory to see if there's one close to where you live.

 Most clubs have certified instructors, or at least experienced rc pilots who are willing to teach, and some clubs even have a club trainer airplane reserved for use by new members, so you can 'fly before you buy'!

 If learning to fly rc airplanes at a club, there are a few methods that you'll likely encounter...